 The best way to conceptualize how voicebots can play a role in inbound customer service is to consider some real-life use cases where they can be put into action.

-Imagine that an impatient customer is calling to have their stolen credit card canceled and they are put through the rigmarole of a long-winded IVR message.
-In the end, they are almost shouting at the live agent.
+Imagine that an impatient customer is calling to have his stolen credit card blocked and he is put through the rigmarole of a long-winded IVR message.
+In the end, he is almost shouting at the live agent.

 A voice bot could have handled this entire interaction in a fraction of the time taken.
-They can also handle preliminary customer inquiries about banking products.
-Without an AI assistant to receive the query immediately, the customer might end up changing their mind!
+It can also handle preliminary customer inquiries about banking products.
+Without an AI assistant to receive the query immediately, the customer might end up changing his mind!

 Nurturing customers throughout the long journey as a car buyer requires superior customer support.
 Increasing the CLV and maintaining a good relationship can get the customer to return and purchase the next vehicle.

-Voice AI tools can automate tedious tasks like simple service queries, booking service appointments, test drives, etc. Gnani’s bots also have vernacular language support, a growing necessity as non-English speaking customers are becoming an important segment.
+Voice bot solutions can automate tedious tasks like simple service queries, booking service appointments, test drives, etc. and help the company to ensure a good service experience to its customers.
+Gnani’s voicebots also have vernacular language support, a growing necessity as non-English speaking customers are becoming an important segment.